 Disclosure: Please note that this post contains affiliate links, meaning we earn a commission if you click through and make a purchase.
 There is no additional cost to you, and it helps to support this site.
 Thanks!

-Take a tram ride through Shark Valley
+Take an Everglades tram tour through Shark Valley

 From the Shark Valley Visitor Center, book a 2-hour tram ride through the valley.
 The tour is narrated by trained naturalists, and you’re likely to see a variety of wildlife like alligators, birds, and snakes.
 Trams leave from the visitor center several time a day.